nivekyoccm/bayes-dice/README.md

 ### Layout

 Put your code under the `src` directory.
 Also create a `test` directory to test out your code, to ensure it is working as expected.
+Use `pytest`.

 ### Pull Request